 SCHOOL SCHOOL OF ENGINEERING

-ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND
+ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND )

 ENGINEERING

 LEVEL OF STUDIES GRADUATE

 COURSE CODE H3 SEMESTER - -

 COURSE TITLE 3D SYSTEMS ON CHIP

-INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS
+if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach mponents of the e credits are aw e course, e.g. carded for the WEEKLY TEACHING HOURS CREDITS

-Lectures / Labs / Tutorials 3+1 7
+Lectures / L abs / Tutorials 3+1 7

 Add rows if necessary.
-The organisation of teaching and the teaching methods used are described in detail at (d).
+The organisation of methods used are described in detail at (a , ,

-COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized general Knowledge
+COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized general Knowle dge

 PREREQUISITE COURSES: -

 LANGUAGE OF INSTRUCTION and EXAMINATIONS: GREEK & ENGLISH

 IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

 COURSE WEBSITE (URL)